Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Green's function and the regulator map

-If $\xi$ is a decomposable cycle then this expression is $0$ as $\eta_y$ is orthogonal to the generic Neron-Severi, so if it is non-zero the cycle is indecomposable.
-In particular, in the definition of $\xi$, the precise functions do not matter as changing the function by a multiplicative constant changes the cycle by a decomposable cycle.
+If $\xi$ is a decomposable cycle then this expression is $0$ as the boundary does not involve any of the Hecke cycles supported on $T$.
+So if it is non-zero the cycle is indecomposable.
+In particular, this gives a well defined map on $H^{2j+1}_{\M}(A^j_{\eta},\Q(j))_{ind}$.

 \end{proof}